portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/index.md

 where MVE = the market value of the asset at the end of day, MVB = the market value at the beginning of the day (or the end of the previous day).
 CF<sub>in</sub> and CF<sub>out</sub> represent the net incoming or outgoing cashflows for the day.
 When a stock pays a dividend, that's an outgoing cashflow from the stock's perspective.
 A deposit (for buying the stock) is a cash inflow, as is paying the associated fees.

-An in-depth explanation of the TTWOR calculation is given [Concepts > Performance > True Time-Weighted Rate of Return](../../../../concepts/performance/time-weighted.md).
+An in-depth explanation of the TTWROR calculation is given [Concepts > Performance > True Time-Weighted Rate of Return](../../../../concepts/performance/time-weighted.md).
 A step-by-step calculation for a very simplified example can be found at [View > Reports > Performance > Chart](../performance/performance-chart.md).

 ### Internal Rate of Return (IRR)